mwpryer/ascii-ify/README.md

    L = (R \cdot 0.2126) + (G \cdot 0.7152) + (B \cdot 0.0722) \quad \text{where } R,G,B \in [0,1]
    ```

-3. **Character Mapping**: The luminance value (0-255) is mapped to an index in the selected character set.
+3. **Character Mapping**: The luminance value (0-255) is mapped to an index in the character set.
 Higher luminance values correspond to denser characters (like `@` or `#`), while lower values correspond to sparser characters (like spaces or dots).

 ### Technologies

-The application is built using React with a focus on modular components and custom hooks.
+The application is built using React with Vite.
 State management is handled via React Context.

-Custom hooks abstract the core application logic:
+Conversion logic is abstracted into custom hooks:

+- `useUpload`: Handles file and URL uploads and previews
 - `useWebcam`: Manages webcam streams and previews
-- `useUpload`: Handles file uploads and previews
 - `useAscii`: Implements the core ASCII conversion logic and output

 ## Resources